LawheadLogic/100-days-of-code/log.md

 **Today's Progress**: Finished Lesson 4 and took the quiz

 **Thoughts:** I really enjoyed working with the conditional processings statements in sas.
 The If/Then/Do or the Select/Where are huge to be able to split out data and analyze it.
 I am excited to apply that to the fire data tomorrow to start looking at the different types of calls and potentially start combining some of the calls.

+### Day 4: January 22, 2022

+**Today's Progress**: Started Lesson 5, started to get into plotting

+**Thoughts:** Today was fun.
+It is the beginning of actually building reports with graphics.
+I am excited to start working on my own data set to apply all of this.
+The goal is to finish the SAS Programming 1 course, and then apply everything I learned on 1-2 datasets.